Scythe Studio website employs cookies to improve your user experience (Read more)

 QML code formatting

 The code style is the way code is formatted.
 It is how your code looks.
 I find this definition pretty plain and simple.
-It’s true that it doesn’t affect the application’s execution in anyway, but it significantly affects the readability of your code.
+It’s true that it doesn’t affect the application’s execution in any way, but it significantly affects the readability of your code.
 So, it affects the application’s maintainability and therefore time future developers would need to make changes.

-Code formatting is about indentation, use of white spaces and new lines, code grouping and organization.
-Many of those things are personal and there is no point in arguing about small things like where the opening bracket should be.
 The goal is to have consistent code formatting across the project.
 I have seen software developers who couldn’t be persistent in their own code, so it’s even more difficult when more people work on the same codebase.
 That’s why you should try automating code formatting.

 Tip #1 for better QML code formatting